HBI-Developer/documents-list/README.md

 - RTL layout support for Arabic.
 - Light and dark themes with customizable colors.
 - Summary totals and currency-based filtering.
-- Export documents to PDF.
+- Exporting documents list on a table in PDF file.

 **Requirements**: